 Valerie leads the implementation of the new CHWs for a Healthy Virginia grant from the CDC and is actively involved in our statewide CHW work with VDH and the Virginia CHW Development Council.

 Megan McPherson is the Development Director for the Institute for Public Health Innovation.
 As Development Director, Megan works collaboratively with staff and volunteers to raise funds and awareness for public health and equity needs throughout the DMV.
-She has over 10 years of experience as both a grant administrator and grant seeker.
-Most recently, Megan served as Development Director for the YMCA of the Chesapeake, Inc. She built the fundraising capacity, strengthened the donor base, and increased grant revenue.
-Before working for the Y, Megan served as Program Assistant for the Town Creek Foundation where she provided management and oversight for their Chesapeake Bay and Food System Reform grant portfolios.
-Megan was first introduced to IPHI through the Prince George’s Food Equity Council.
-Megan has also worked with the Chesapeake Bay Funders Network, supporting the day-to-day functions and associated programming for a funder affinity group of approximately 25 funders from around the region.
-In this role, she worked in partnership with the Choose Clean Water Coalition and Chesapeake Bay Trust to develop a comprehensive Diversity, Equity, and Inclusion Plan to address issues of equity in the environmental community for non-profits and funders in the Chesapeake Bay Region.
+She has over a decade of experience as both a grant administrator and grant seeker.
+Most recently, Megan served as Development Director for the YMCA of the Chesapeake, Inc. where she improved their fundraising capacity by strengthening their donor base and increasing grant revenue.
+Before working for the Y, Megan served as Program Assistant for the privately endowed Town Creek Foundation, which funded environmental advocacy work in Maryland and the Chesapeake Bay.
+Megan has also worked with the Chesapeake Bay Funders Network (CBFN), a funder affinity group of approximately 25 funders with a collective annual grantmaking of $55M across the watershed.
+While at CBFN, she partnered with the Choose Clean Water Coalition and Chesapeake Bay Trust to develop a comprehensive Diversity, Equity, and Inclusion Plan to address issues of equity in the environmental community for non-profits and funders in the Chesapeake Bay Region.
 Megan is passionate about issues of equity and justice and securing resources that strengthen our communities.
 She is a Senior Fellow of the Environmental Leadership Program and has served in leadership roles for the D.C.
-Chapter of the Emerging Practitioners in Philanthropy, Washington Regional Food Funders, and the Maryland Philanthropy Network (formerly the Association of Baltimore Area Grantmakers).
+Chapter of the Emerging Practitioners in Philanthropy, Washington Regional Food Funders, and the Maryland Philanthropy Network (formerly the Associations of Baltimore Area Grantmakers).

 Senior Program Manager